-40. Applicants may withdraw their application at any stage up to the issue of a notice of intention to refuse registration.
-Applicants may not withdraw their application at that point unless we have decided no longer to refuse their registration.
+38. Applicants may withdraw their application at any stage up to the issue of a notice of intention to refuse registration.
+Applicants may not withdraw their application at that point unless we have decided we will not refuse their registration.
 Any fee paid by the applicant is not refundable.